 Allied Health & Biological Sciences Concentration, Natural Sciences AS

-Skill Development: Scientific and research methods, investigation, communication, critical thinking
+- Skill Building: Scientific and research methods, investigation, communication, critical thinking

 Complete core requirements for a bachelor’s degree in allied health and biological fields

 Jefferson’s Allied Health & Biological Sciences Concentration, Natural Sciences A.S. degree program provides you with the basic sciences, mathematics, and liberal arts courses needed for seamless transfer to a four-year college or university.

 This specific concentration focuses on knowledge and skills needed for success in a wide range of natural science and health care fields.
 You’ll take classes in life sciences and health care disciplines, learn about the biology of living things and how they interact with the environment, and use scientific investigation principles to solve complex problems.

 A concentration in allied health and biological sciences provides excellent preparation for careers in biotechnology, cardiovascular perfusion technology, dental hygiene, dietetics, environmental science, forensic science, forestry, medicine, occupational therapy, physical therapy, physician assistant, veterinary science, and any medical field.

 If you are pursuing this program, you should have completed three or four years of high school mathematics, two or three years of traditional science, and four years of English in high school.